DFE-Digital/early-careers-framework/documentation/handling_participants_moving_from_a_frozen_cohort.md

 To enable the 2021 cohort to be frozen for payments, participants that had not completed their induction could be moved to the 2024 cohort by following these steps in order:

-1. A change happens to the participant such as changing from `withdrawn` to `active` status, transferring to another school or a change of mentor, that indicates they are continuing with their training
+1. A change happens to the participant such as changing from `withdrawn` to `active` status, transferring to another school or a change of mentor or mentee that indicate they are continuing with their training
 2. We verify that the participant is eligible to move
 3. We move the participant

+These will happen automatically for school transfers, mentor assignments, re-validations and the move will be performed when possible.

 ## How do I determine whether the participant is eligible to move?